CitizenLabDotCo/citizenlab/docs/README.md

 - The sharing title on the idea page is now vertically aligned
 - Improvements to the 'bad gateway' message sometimes affecting social sharing
 - The map and markers are again visible in the admin dashboard
+- First round of accessibility fixes and improvements:
+  -

 ### Added